DerekJLeong/mtr/README.md

 - 🦾 Interface with and participate in existing protocols using EIP compliant proxies.

-- 🌊 Easily extensible to fit your ideas and ecosystem's requirements, build what you can imagine with less limitations!
+- 🌊 Easily extensible to fit your ideas and ecosystem's requirements

+- 🔥 Build with less limitations!

 ## 🏛️ Licensing
 ### v1-core